Population protocols with unreliable communication: Non-monotonic impact of unreliability

-To prove that unreliable fully asynchronous protocols cannot compute some counting predicates, we consider a simple predicate: all agents have the same input, and the protocol must determine whether there are at least two agents.

-\begin{theorem} A well-specified unreliable fully asynchronous protocol with a single-letter input alphabet yields the same value for the input configurations with one and two agents, correspondingly. \end{theorem}
+It turns out that given unreliable communication such protocols can check presence of states but cannot count.
+As our old notion of ensuring activity doesn't force any messages to be ever received, we need a slightly stronger fairness condition for any positive claims.

+\begin{definition} A fairness condition \emph{ensures communication} if the following two conditions hold in every fair run. \begin{enumerate} \item If the agent states $C_A$ do not change after some moment, from each configuration occurring after some later moment there is no possible transition changing $C_A$. \item If the set of messages present in $C_P$ (ignoring multiplicities) does not change after some moment, then for each configuration after some later moment there is no possible transition that creates a packet with a new message. \end{enumerate} \end{definition}

+\begin{theorem} Fully asynchronous protocols with unreliable communication compute exactly the predicates that are boolean combinations of positivity of single coordinates.

+The upper bound holds under any eventual fairness condition, while the lower bound requires a fairness conditions that ensures communication. \end{theorem}

 The core idea of the proof is to ensure that in a reachable situation rare messages do not exist and cannot be created.
 In other words, if there is a packet with some message, or if such a packet can be created, then there are many packets with the same message.
-This makes irrelevant both the production of new messages by agents, and the exact number of agents needing to follow a particular sequence of steps.
-This idea has some similarity with the message saturation construction from \cite{journals/corr/abs-1912-06578}, but here we have to deal with the fact that production of new messages might require consuming some of the old ones.
-To deal with this, we define the threshold for ``many'' packets depending on the number of messages that do \emph{not} yet have ``many'' packets.
-The definition ensures that some new message will cross the threshold before we exhaust the packets for any of the previously numerous messages.
+This makes irrelevant both the production of new messages by agents, and the exact number of agents needing to follow a particular sequence of transitions.
+This idea has some similarity with the message saturation construction from \cite{journals/corr/abs-1912-06578}, but here the production of new messages might require consuming some of the old ones.
+We choose the threshold for ``many'' packets depending on the number of messages that do \emph{not} yet have ``many'' packets.
+The threshold ensures that a new message will become abundant before we exhaust the packets for any previously numerous message.

-\begin{definition} The \emph{in-degree} of a fully asynchronous protocol is the maximum number of messages consumed in a single step.
+\begin{definition} The \emph{in-degree} of a fully asynchronous protocol is the maximum number of messages consumed in a single transition.

 The \emph{supply} of a message $m\in M$ in configuration $C$ is the number of packets in $C$ with the message $m$, i.e. $|C_P^{-1}(m)|$.